LDMX-Software/ldmx-software.github.io/src/physics/visualization.md

-A few example macro files have been included with this tutorial, to do things such as examining the TSPads in greater detail, rendering the ECal, and a secret third example which I’ll add later as a surprise.
+A few example macro files have been included with this tutorial, to do things such as examining the TSPads in greater detail, rendering the ECal, viewing the entire geometry, and a special example which showcases some of the other tools available in the visualizer.

 <br>